stefanprodan/k8s-prom-hpa/README.md

 In order to scale based on custom metrics you need to have two components.
 One component that collects metrics from your applications and stores them the [Prometheus](https://prometheus.io) time series database.
-And a second component that extends the Kubernetes custom metrics API with the metrics supplied by the [k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) or collector.
+And a second component that extends the Kubernetes custom metrics API with the metrics supplied by the collect, the [k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter).

 ![Custom-Metrics-Server](https://github.com/stefanprodan/k8s-prom-hpa/blob/master/diagrams/k8s-hpa-prom.png)